ctlearn-project/ctlearn/docs/source/usage.rst

 Input
 ~~~~~

 Set parameters of the KerasBatchGenerator that converts the loaded, processed data into generator of batches for the Keras application.
-Stereoscopic images can be concatenated via the ``concat_telescopes`` flag.
+Stereoscopic images can be stacked via the ``stack_telescope_images`` flag.

 Model
 ~~~~~